 If you want to try a harder challenge, Capitol Peak or Maroon Peak are both guaranteed a true trial.

-7. See a sea of sand dunes at Great Sand Dunes National Park
+7. See a Sea of Sand Dunes at Great Sand Dunes National Park

-Even though the first thing that comes to mind when we think of Colorado is mountains, this gem of a state is home to a wide array of landscapes.
+Even though the first thing that comes to mind when we think of Colorado is the mountains, this gem of a state is home to a wide array of landscapes.
 In fact, it’s home to the tallest sand dunes in North America, with the highest one, Star Dune, towering at 755 feet.

 Another magical fact about this park?
 It’s listed as a Sky Dark Territory, meaning there is no light pollution anywhere nearby and making it a prime spot for stargazing (you may even get to see the Milky Way on a clear night!)